Web content accessibility

 Do you edit your department’s web content?
 Do you design websites or do development?
-This page will provide you with resources to help you make your web content accessible.
-If your work focuses on multimedia or podcasts, review the audio and video accessibility guidance.
+The resources on this page will help you make your web content accessible.

 At this time, UC Berkeley is working to meet the success criteria outlined in WCAG 2.0 AA.